medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 * Expect several months of dedicated learning and practice to become proficient in writing and speaking Interslavic.

 If you don't know a Slavic language:
-* Review the [Slovianto] tutorial for an introductory overview of the language.
+* Review the [Slovianto] tutorial for an introductory language overview.
 * Join the Interslavic community on [Discord] and [Facebook] for the latest advice on approaches that suit your needs.

 ### How long does it take to learn Interslavic?